ericfortis/final-cut-pro-scene-detect/README.md

 ## Motivation
 I wanted to increase the frame rate of old videos using Final Cut’s Optical Flow (Machine Learning) interpolation and I faced two main problems.
-First, it messes up scene changes by adding a transition — even if the clips are bladed.
+First, it messes up scene changes by adding a transition — even if they are bladed.
 Second, it needs hundreds of gigabytes of disk space.

 <details>